richardevs/slack-mail-extractor-v2/README.md

 ## What it does

-When the Slack app is being invited into a channel, when slack notified a new message, it will filter all message with `filetype:email` and process them with any specified template.
+Invite the Slack app into a channel, when slack notified a new message, it will fetch all messages with `filetype:email` and process them with any specified template.

 ## Process Logic